simpleiot/simpleiot/docs/architecture.md

 - role the user plays in the node (viewer, admin, etc)
 - order of notifications when sequencing notifications through a node's users
+- node is enabled/disabled -- for instance we may want to disable a Modbus IO node that is not currently functioning.

 Being able to arranged nodes in an arbitrary hierarchy also opens up some interesting possibilities such as creating virtual nodes that have a number of